CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/01_MappingData00.md

 ##Mapping Data

-With this exercise, you will learn introductory skills involved in using ArcGIS to map existing spatial datasets.
-After the completion of this set of exercises, you should have…
+With this exercise, you will learn introductory skills involved in using QGIS to map existing spatial datasets.
+After the completion of this set of three Mapping Data exercises, you should have…

 1. become familiar with the QGIS user interface
 2. learned the components of shapefiles